 - Visitor Engagement Tracking & Recordings

-The are the tools I use daily for at least 30-45 minutes a day, to ensure the SEO of my site, but more importantly help me to monitor and improve my sites performance.
+These are the tools I use daily for at least 30-45 minutes a week, to ensure the SEO of my site, but more importantly help me to monitor and improve my sites performance.
 After all, any SEO campaign is worthless without constant monitoring and tweaking.